rust-lang/crates.io/docs/CONTRIBUTING.md

 attention to them and someone will get back to you with help as soon as possible.

-We'd also love contributions for issues not tagged E-has-mentor, they just might not be as well specified.
+We'd also love contributions for issues not tagged `E-has-mentor`, they just might not be as well specified.
 You may want to browse through the labels that start with A-, which stands for "area", to find issues that match with your interests.